Stanford prison experiment: Orientation

-The researchers held an orientation session for the guards the day before the experiment began, during which "guards" were instructed not to harm the prisoners physically or withhold food or drink, but to maintain law and order.
+The researchers had an orientation session for the guards the day before the experiment began, during which the guards were instructed not to harm the prisoners physically or withhold food or drink, but to maintain law and order.
 The researchers provided the guards with wooden batons to establish their status, deindividuating clothing similar to that of an actual prison guard (khaki shirt and pants from a local military surplus store), and mirrored sunglasses to prevent eye contact and create anonymity.

-Based on recordings from the experiment, guards were instructed by the researchers to disrespect the prisoners and make them feel submissive, helpless and unheard.
-For example, they had to refer to prisoners by number rather than by name.
+Based on recordings from the experiment, guards were instructed by the researchers to refer to prisoners by number rather than by name.
 This, according to Zimbardo, was intended to diminish the prisoners' individuality.
 With no control, prisoners learned they had little effect on what happened to them, ultimately causing them to stop responding and give up.

 Zimbardo has explained that guard orientations in the prison system instructed the guards to exert power over the prisoners.
-Further, Zimbardo asserts that his fellow researcher explicitly instructed the guards to not physically inflict harm on the prisoners, but at the same time make the prisoners feel that they were in an actual prison.
+Further, Zimbardo asserts that his fellow researcher explicitly instructed the guards not to inflict physical harm on the prisoners, but at the same time make the prisoners feel that they were in an actual prison.

-Demand characteristics

-The study was criticized in 2012 for demand characteristics by psychologist Peter Gray, who argued that participants in psychological experiments are more likely to do what they believe the researchers want them to do, and specifically in the case of the SPE, "to act out their stereotyped views of what prisoners and guards do."
+Critiques of scientific validity

 In 1975, Ali Banuazizi and Siamak Movahedi argued that the behavior of the participants in the SPE was a result of demand characteristics and not the prison environment, that there is no single definition of prisoner behavior, and that participants were simply acting in the role in which they had been cast.

-In 2013, Peter Gray, researcher, textbook writer and editor, stipulated demand characteristics (participants guessing which behavior researchers want) influenced the SPE significantly.
-Guards' behaviors were implicitly condoned as neither Zimbardo nor his research assistants intervened.
-They argue that Zimbardo did not, "like to party", and conduct this experiment to explore how situations influence behaviors, but rather, he wanted to demonstrate that prison guards are already abusive, and prisoners are already submissive.
+Participants' behavior may have also been influenced by knowing that they were watched (Hawthorne effect).
+Instead of being restrained by fear of an observer, guards may have behaved more aggressively when supervisors observing them did not restrain them.
+The study was also criticized for demand characteristics in 2012 by psychologist Peter Gray, who argued that participants in psychological experiments are more likely to do what they believe the researchers want them to do, and specifically in the case of the SPE, "to act out their stereotyped views of what prisoners and guards do."

+In 2007, Thomas Carnahan and Sam McFarland argued that the experiment suffers from selection bias, as the recruiting posters for SPE specifically advertised participation in a study about prison life.
+Carnahan and McFarland argued that those who applied to participate with the SPE thus likely already had traits associated with abusiveness, aggression, authoritarianism, Machiavellianism, social dominance orientation, and narcissism.
+Further, low dispositional empathy and altruism would also be indicators of someone who would volunteer.